They had disassembled at the Avengers HQ, formerly known as Stark's Malibu home.

 At 7:00, Thor and Clint would come into the kitchen for breakfast.
 If anyone were to be sleeping at the hour, they wouldn't be for long.
 No one would have guessed that besides the thunder-bending and the magic hammer that discriminates, Thor's other power was that his voice had the unearthly ability to travel through almost any medium.
 In Asgard, there was no such thing as an indoor voice.

 Every once in a while, Tony would come up to get a coffee refill, and every once in a while, he would stop working to sleep.
 Most of the time, he was busy upgrading the Mark 7, building the Mark 8, and planning the Mark 9, all the while constantly improving the arc reactor that powered everything he owned.
-Eating was for the weak, and sleep was for the dead.
+Sleep was for the weak.

 Around dinner time, Steve would take upon himself as team leader to ask Tony and Bruce to come eat.
 Bruce would kindly reject and the conversation with Tony would always end in an argument.